Skip to content

 When submitting details of research publications to the EUI Cadmus repository, EUI scholars should cite datasets which support the research findings.
 Further information about data citation is provided by DataCite.

 Scholars, government agencies and international organisations increasingly share datasets, codebooks and software via the internet.
 Major data repositories are indexed in the international re3data registry and Google Dataset Search.
 The EUI Library provides comprehensive support for open access publishing and open science.
-In 2021, the OECD updated its recommendations on access to research data from public funding.
+Since 2021 the EUI has an internal network of data liaisons, composed of one academic and one administrative member for each academic unit.
+The Dean of Research Office and the Legal Officer are observers.
+Data liaisons meet for discussion on best practices related to research data once or twice per year.

-8. QUALITATIVE DATA AND ANCILLARY MATERIALS IN THE HUMANITIES & SOCIAL SCIENCES
+8. QUALITATIVE AND UNSTRUCTURED DATA IN THE HUMANITIES AND SOCIAL SCIENCES

-This section treats qualitative data generation, use and access in the humanities and social sciences.
+This section treats qualitative data generation, use, preservation and access in the humanities and social sciences.
 Examples of qualitative data include; audio and audio-visual interviews, transcripts, images, minable text, survey diaries, field notes and multimedia materials.
-The definition of ‘data’ varies across academic disciplines (eg. history, ethnography, anthropology, sociology &c.) - especially where there is a mix of qualitative and quantitative methods.
+The definition of ‘data’ is broad, as it varies across academic disciplines (eg. history, ethnography, anthropology, sociology &c.).
 Data collection methodology, dataset structure and data documentation should conform to the best practices of the discipline in which the research is undertaken.
 Learned societies, academies and international research associations provide guidelines by discipline.

 8.a Protection and ethical use of qualitative data

-Scholars generating, processing and sharing qualitative data should pay particular attention to data protection and ethical use provisions described in Section 2 of this Guide.
-The EUI Guide to Good Data Protection Practice in Research also provides details of data protection at the EUI.
+Scholars generating, accessing, processing and sharing qualitative data should pay particular attention to the data protection and ethical use provisions described in the EUI Guide to Good Data Protection Practice in Research.
 Scholars are subject to data protection legislation when collecting, generating, processing, using and storing personal data.
 The processing of sensitive data relating to health, racial/ethnic origin, religious beliefs, political opinions, genetic/biometric observations, sexual orientation, memberships &c. may require EUI Ethics Committee clearance before data collection and processing begins.
 Ethics Committee approval cannot be sought retroactively.
 The Ethics Committee review can take up to six weeks.
 Principal investigators should consult the online Initial Checklist and the supporting documentation on the EUI information page for Ethics and Integrity in Academic Research.
-When collecting, processing, using and storing personal data; scholars are responsible for obtaining and documenting the informed consent of subjects.
-EUI scholars can use the sample consent form.
+When collecting, processing, using and storing personal data, scholars are responsible for obtaining and documenting the informed consent of subjects.
+The EUI sample consent form can be used.
 Throughout the research data lifecycle, scholars are responsible for preserving the confidentiality of data observations pertaining to human subjects, families and households.
-Details of anonymisation and pseudonomisation techniques are at Section 2.d above.
+Anonymisation and pseudonymisation techniques are described at Section 2.d above.
 Software such as the open source QualiAnon anonymisation tool can be used for the anonymisation and redaction of interview transcripts.

 Scholars who intend to generate images, videos or photocopies of materials and objects in museums and archives, should seek the rights owners’ permission in advance.
 Scholars who wish to reproduce pre-existing images or multimedia of such materials (eg. photographs in catalogues raisonne) should seek copyright clearance before reproducing.